Los Angeles Rams: Post-Aaron Donald era (2024–2025)

 The Rams were scheduled to play their Wild Card game, a rematch with the Vikings, at SoFi Stadium on Monday, January 13, 2025.
 However, days before the game, a massive series of wildfires broke out in the Los Angeles region, forcing the game to be moved to State Farm Stadium in Arizona.
 The Cardinals organization graciously allowed the Rams full use of their facilities, including allowing the players' use of their practice facility, painting the field at State Farm Stadium to resemble the Rams' field at SoFi Stadium, and temporarily converting multiple shops in the stadium into Rams team stores.
 Additionally, the Rams organized several charter buses to carry several Rams fans, including season ticket holders, to and from the game in Arizona.
 In the game itself, the Rams dominated the Vikings in a 27–9 win; the defense recorded nine sacks on Vikings quarterback Sam Darnold, tying a single-game NFL playoff record.
 The following week, the Rams traveled to Philadelphia in a rematch with the Eagles in the Divisional round; the back-and-forth contest ultimately saw the Rams earn a final, game-winning drive opportunity that was stopped 14 yards shy of the end zone.
 The Eagles won the game 28–22 and would go on to win Super Bowl LIX.

 On February 6, 2025, the NFL and the Victoria State Government announced that the Rams would be the designated home team for the 2026 NFL Melbourne Game at the Melbourne Cricket Ground, which will be the first regular season NFL game played in Australia.
 With a spectator capacity of 100,024, the MCG is the largest stadium in the Southern Hemisphere and the 11th largest in the world.
+Also prior to the season, the Rams released veteran wide receiver Cooper Kupp after eight seasons with the team.

+In 2025, the Rams improved on their record, going 12-5 during the regular season and reaching the playoffs for the third straight season.
+L.A. started off with two straight wins over Houston (14-9) at home and at Tennessee (33-19) and appeared well on their way to victory at Philadelphia, holding a 19-point advantage in the third quarter.
+But defensive breakdowns and special teams mistakes helped the host Eagles rally to win 33-26.
+The Rams rallied the next week to overcome Indianapolis 27-20 but again were plagued by critical mistakes in losing to visiting San Francisco 26-23 in overtime on Thursday Night Football.